Born: March 9, 1941

 Jim went to Qualifying School in 1965 with hopes of making it onto the PGA Tour.
 He barely made the cut, and struggled as a rookie to stay on the tour.
 Jim won his first PGA event in 1969, at the age of 28.
 He won seven more tournaments over the next 14 seasons, including two in 1983.
 Jim’s best finish in a major was a third-place finish in the 1971 US Open.
 He also finished fourth in the 1974 Masters.

-After earning around $2 million as a touring pro, Jim joined the Senior Tour in 1991 and began to win tournaments right and left.
+After earning around $2 million as a touring pro, Jim joined the Senior Tour in 1991, was named Rookie of the Year, and began winning tournaments right and left.
 He made another $9 million over the next two decades.
 Jim won nine in 1995 and 1996 alone.
 In 1993, he won his one and only Champions Tour major, the Ford Senior Players Championship, defeating Raymond Floyd by one stroke.
 During this time he worked as an analyst for CNN and designed golf courses.
 Jim and his wife live in Las Vegas.